johnnyw-aws/aws-iot-twinmaker-samples/src/workspaces/cookiefactoryv2/CookieFactoryDemo/COGNITO_SAMPLE_SETUP_CONSOLE.md

 * Under ‘Advanced app client settings’, open the ‘Authentication flows’ dropdown and select ‘'ALLOW_USER_SRP_AUTH'.
 Then click ‘Next’.
 * Finally, review your settings and click ‘Create’.

-Adding Cognito users
+### Adding an Amazon Cognito user

-* On your newly created user pool page, scroll down and under ‘Users’ click ‘Create user’.
+* On your newly created user pool detail page, scroll to find the ‘Users’ tab and click ‘Create user’.
-* Under ‘User information’, enter the user’s email address (need not be a real email, later we will administratively confirm and set the user password) and check ‘Mark email address as verified’.
-You can choose to set a password here or have one generated for you.
+* Under ‘User information’, enter an email address **(this can be a fake email address; in a subsequent step, you will confirm it administratively)** and check ‘Mark email address as verified’. **Becaause you will set a permanant password in the last step, you may choose to have an initial password generated for you at this stage.**

+## Setting up your Amazon Cognito Federated Identity pool

+In Amazon Cognito, under Federated Identities:

-* On the left hand navigation bar, selected ‘Federate entities’ then ‘Create new identity pool’.
-Name your identity pool and select ‘Allow Basic (Classic) Flow’
+* Click the ‘Create new identity pool’ button.
+* Name your identity pool.
-* Open the ‘Authentication providers’ dropdown and enter the ‘User Pool ID’ and ‘App client id’ for the user pool you just created (App client id is found under ‘App integration’ and ‘App clients and analytics’ in the user pool dashboard).
-Then click ‘Create pool’.
+* Scroll to ‘Authentication providers’ and expand it.
+* Enter the ‘User Pool ID’ and ‘App client id’ for the user pool you just created (App client id is found under ‘App integration’ and ‘App clients and analytics’ in the user pool dashboard).
-* In the next step, since both users will be authorized, you can just change the IAM policy under the authorized role, though changing both won’t do any harm.
-Make sure to update the account id and workspace name fields in the role below before completing the process.
-  * Be sure to replace the content for  `[ACCOUNT_ID]` and `[WORKSPACE_NAME]`
+* Click ‘Create pool’.
+* On the next step, add a policy to the newly created Authorized role.
+Copy and paste the following JSON. **Replace `[ACCOUNT_ID]` and `[WORKSPACE_NAME]` with your Amazon account id and your AWS IoT TwinMaker workspace name, respectively.**

 ```
 {